These paleo banana chia bites are naturally sweet and perfectly moist mini-muffins. They’re the ultimate grain-free snack.

 Like really worked.

 These banana chia muffins are super moist (eeek gross word alert), not too dense like most grain free “breads” and naturally sweet.
+They’re very similar to these whole wheat sweet potato banana muffins and these avocado muffins in texture and their subtle sweet flavor.

 I haven’t done the nutritional stats on them, but I’m betting they’re pretty stellar.
 Especially as pre-workout fuel.